rwema3/PHPMailer-VerficationCode/README.md

-# the applikation
+# the App

-A Flutter movie app build with Fish-Redux na TMDB api.
+PHPMailer-VerficationCode App

-## ToDos
+## Steps To use it:
 - [ ] redesign UI
 - [ ] account detail
 - [ ] customize stream support